Maurizio Molinari

 Maurizio Molinari (born 28 October 1964 in Rome, Italy) is an Italian journalist, who was editor-in-chief of the daily la Repubblica between 23 April 2020 and 6 October 2024, after serving five years as editor-in-chief of la La Stampa.

 Education and early career

-Molinari graduated in 1989 with a bachelor's degree in political science from La Sapienza University in Rome, and, in 1993, with a degree in history from the same university.
+Molinari graduated in 1989 with a bachelor's degree in political science from La Sapienza University in Rome and, in 1993, with a degree in history from the same university.
 He also studied at the Hebrew University of Jerusalem in Israel and at Manchester College, Oxford in the United Kingdom.

-At the same time, in 1984, he starts working as a journalist for La Voce Repubblicana, the newspaper of the Italian Republican Party, and achieves professional journalist status in 1989.
+At the same time, in 1984, he started working as a journalist for La Voce Repubblicana, the newspaper of the Italian Republican Party, and achieved professional journalist status in 1989.

 Molinari lives between New York City and Turin.
-He is married since 1994 with Micol Braha.
+He has been married since 1994 to Micol Braha.
 They have four children.

 Journalist at La Stampa

 Molinari arrived at La Stampa in 1997, and for over a decade he worked as a correspondent, first from Brussels, then from New York City, and since 2014 from Jerusalem and Ramallah, before returning to Turin as editor-in-chief in 2016.

 Molinari also writes for several Italian newspapers and news magazines, including La Voce Repubblicana, Il Tempo, L'Indipendente, L'Opinione, Il Foglio, and Panorama.